Jan Moller, Executive Director

 Jamie Carson is the director of communications for LBP, overseeing the organization’s day-to-day and strategic communications.
 Prior to joining LBP, Jamie served as the deputy finance director for Caroline Fayard’s campaign for United States Senate.

 Previously, he served as a legislative campaign manager for the Louisiana House Democratic Caucus.
-Jamie is a native of Baton Rouge, LA and a graduate of LSU, where he received his B.A. in Mass Communication, with a concentration in Political Communication.
+Jamie is a native of Baton Rouge, LA and a graduate of Louisiana State University, where he received his B.A. in Mass Communication, with a concentration in Political Communication.
+He also holds an MBA from Louisiana State University Shreveport.

 Kayla Mims, Director of Operations and Development